etleap/etleap-redshift-dev-days/README.md

 - From the list of partners, select "Etleap."
 It should be the first option.
 - Leave all the settings as they are and click "Add partner."
 - This will take you to the Etleap console.
-  - Confirm your Redshift password, then click "Next."
-Use the 'Value' of 'RedshiftClusterPasswordOutput' from your CloudFormation stack
+  - Confirm your Redshift password.
+Use the 'Value' of 'RedshiftClusterPasswordOutput' from your CloudFormation stack.
+Click "Validate and Setup Connection."
   - Add your email address.
 This will send you a confirmation email.
 Click the link in the email to continue.
 - Fill in your details, and click "Create Account!"
-- Your account and connection are now ready.
+- Your account and connection are now ready to use.

 ### 2.2.
 Set up the SFTP Input connection